-Technical Assistance for the Rockford Mass Transit District and partner agencies/user groups providing transit services within the RMAP planning area includes providing maps, GIS data and researching transit related programs/data upon request.
+Technical Assistance for the Rockford Mass Transit District and partner agencies/user groups providing transit services within the RMAP planning area includes providing maps, GIS & demographic data and researching transit related programs/data upon request.
 These work products assist transit partners in analyzing their current routes/networks in spatial relationship to regional demographic data.
 This technical assistance additionally helps to better determine areas of need related to transit, as well as assists in analyzing current transit route effectiveness.
+Other aspects of this element include provision of updates to RMTD and other partner agencies/user groups providing transit services on work RMAP is performing, attendance at public transit partner agency meetings, and other work as required by the needs of the RMAP Mobility Subcommittee.
 This work will be executed on an as needed basis.
+Estimated Budget: \$16,000